- 1:1 From: Paul, picked by God to work as an apostle1 of Jesus the Messiah. And from our dear colleague Timothy.2

 To: God’s church in Corinth3 and to all God’s people scattered throughout the Roman province of Achaia.4

-- 1:2 I hope you experience the kindness and peace of God our Father and of our leader5 Jesus, the Messiah.
+- 1:2 I hope you experience the kindness5 and peace of God our Father and of our leader6 Jesus, the Messiah.

 God shows us how to comfort others

 - 1:3 We owe thanks to God.
 He’s the father of our leader, Jesus the Messiah.
 He’s the father of mercy, too.
-And he’s the God of encouragement.
+And he’s the God of comfort.

 - 1:4 When troubles come, God is already there to comfort us.
 He does it to show us how to comfort others in trouble.
-That way, we can encourage others the same way God encouraged us.
+That way, we can comfort others the same way God comforted us.

 - 1:5 It’s our fault the Messiah suffered.
 If we poured our guilt into a bucket, it would fill up and run over.
 Yet in return the Messiah gave us a gift: comfort.
 If we poured all the comfort he gives us into a bucket, it would fill up and run over.